 Many people are blind to blessings that are not visually perceivable.
 Their view is, perhaps, obscured by their dependence on vision.

 Let not your heart be blinded to the often-overlooked blessings of hope and insight that God has bestowed to the innocent and has extended to lost souls who had sought to see His face.

-“My son, let them not vanish from your sight; keep sound wisdom and discretion, so they will be life to your soul and adornment to your neck.
-Then you will walk in your way securely and your foot will not stumble.
-When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.”
-(Proverbs 3:21-24 NASB)
+“My son, do not lose sight of these — keep sound wisdom and discretion, and they will be life for your soul and adornment for your neck.
+Then you will walk on your way securely, and your foot will not stumble.
+If you lie down, you will not be afraid; when you lie down, your sleep will be sweet.”

 The next chapter is the account of my near-death discovery of peace that, forever, enhanced my outlook on life and eternity.
 Click Here To Read The Next Chapter, Peace in the Valley, As My $5+ Patron.